 Before leaving the area, they let us taste the Toddy fresh from the tree.
 I opted not to drink since I have a very low tolerance to palm wine, and besides, it’s too early to get drunk. haha 🙂

 A local demonstrating local way of net fishing

 We also visited a family who showed us how to weave household mats from coconut tree leaves.
-On the same location, we also witnessed a local way of fishing using a small circular fishing net.
+We also witnessed a local way of fishing using a small circular fishing net on the exact location.

 Our last stop was at a local coir village.
-The coir making is a primary occupation of the backwater folk.
-Using water-treated coconut fibre, these entrepreneurs from this coir village showed us how to make these ropes traditionally.
+Coir making is a primary occupation of the backwater folk.
+Using water-treated coconut fiber, these entrepreneurs from this coir village showed us how to make these ropes traditionally.

-The entire tour was truly enjoyable.
-Understanding the culture and the local way of life is one of the best experience we had on this tour.
+The entire tour was delightful.
+Understanding the culture and the local way of life was one of the best experiences on this tour.
 After our backwater trail experience, we headed back to Kumarakom Lake Resort to freshen up, have lunch and check out.